-(e) Forward exchange contracts
+e) Forward exchange contracts

 The Group enters into derivatives in the form of forward exchange contracts to hedge foreign currency denominated receivables and also to manage the purchase of foreign currency denominated inventory and capital items.
-The following table provides information as at 30 September 2024 on the net fair value of the Group's existing foreign exchange hedge contracts
+The following table provides information as at 30 September 2024 on the net fair value of the Group's existing foreign exchange hedge contracts:

-Weighted average Maturity Net fair value loss(2) Currency pair exchange rate 1 year or less \$'m Over 1 year \$'m \$'m EUR/USD 1.0967 25.7 - (0.6) Total 25.7 - (0.6)
+Maturity Net fair

+Currency pair Weighted average exchange rate 1 year or less \$'m Over 1 year \$'m value loss \$'m

+EUR/USD 1.0967 25.7 (0.6)

+Total 25.7 (0.6)

-The foreign base amounts are converted at the prevailing period end exchange rate to AUD equivalents.
-The net fair value of the derivatives above is included in financial assets/(liabilities).
+1) The foreign base amounts are converted at the prevailing period end exchange rate to AUD equivalents.

-(f) Fair value measurements
+f) Fair value measurements